2.4

 • Office setting and décor can often form an important part of cultivating a professional reputation.
 A messy office might leave the impression that you are unorganized.
 Every so often, try walking into your office with fresh eyes and consider the first impression it makes on you.
 Updating need not be expensive or time consuming and may only mean a bit of cleaning or decluttering.

 The importance of listening to your client cannot be overstated.
 You will establish a good relationship with your clients if you listen to what they say, think about what they have told you, and then respond.
 You should resist the temptation to assume you have heard the client’s story before and know the solution.
 In the same vein, you should resist the temptation of speaking over the client in a rush to demonstrate that you are clever, wise, and know the answer to their problem.
-Develop the habit of letting the client speak, then narrow the issues with follow-up questions, and when appropriate don’t hesitate to let the client know that you want to do additional work to test your initial assumption about their situation.
+Develop the habit of letting the client speakand asking open-ended questions before narrowing the issues with follow-up questions.
 If you don’t listen, you are more likely to make mistakes and offend your client.

 Match Your Style with the Client’s Needs